PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 ## How to Use These Reports

-These reports are designed to accelerate the analysis process for Salesforce administrators, data quality professionals, and data stewards.
-Use these reports to quickly assess the health, reliability, and quality of your Salesforce data.
-Each report is designed to provide a specific set of insights into your Salesforce data and can be customized to meet your specific data quality needs.
+These reports are designed to accelerate the data health and reliability analysis process for Salesforce administrators, data quality professionals, and data stewards.
+Use these reports to quickly assess the technical health of your Salesforce data.
+Each report is designed to provide a specific set of insights, and can be customized to meet your specific data health reporting needs.

 ![Cuneiform for Salesforce: Comparing Default Value Usage Across Fields](img/default-values.gif)